Sew these DIY crossover Boho inspired shorts with pom pom trim

 To make your own pom pom shorts you’ll need:

 - 1 to 1 1/2 yards of fabric (depending on size).
 These could be either knit or woven; the fit is loose enough that either kind of fabric will work.
 I used Idle Wild Knit Main in Multi (my fabric design!).

 - 2 1/2 to 3 1/2 (depending on size) yards of pom pom trim.
 I used this one (affiliate link)

 - 1 to 1 1/2 yards (depending on size) of 1 inch wide elastic

 - The pattern, see below

-I’ve got three options for you to get the pattern.
-First is the women’s size small, for hips up to 36″ and waist 28″.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.
+The free pattern is a women’s size small, for hips up to 36″ and waist 28″.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.